snimanv/AI-Based-Reverse-Logistics-Optimization-for-E-Commerce-Returns/README.md

 In the e-commerce industry, returns are inevitable — often caused by product dissatisfaction, late delivery, or mismatch in expectations.
 Returned products need to be efficiently evaluated, re-categorized, and reintegrated into the supply chain.
 This process, known as Reverse Logistics, involves a lot of decision-making based on product condition, delivery metrics, and customer feedback.

+HOW TO RUN:
+-> Run the backend: node server.js
+-> Run the React: npm run dev
+-> The sign up info gets saved in Auth folder for future access for login to Dashboard.

 <!-- SIGN UP PAGE -->